jyutzler/Bridge-Systems/system.md

    * Grand Slam Force (asking to bid 7 with 2 of top 3 honors): Texas, 5NT

 It is rare, but a direct bid of 4♠ or 6♠ is to play and is only used when your hand is not amenable to transferring.
-#### 5-5 Majors
+### 5-5 hands
-When using the Jacoby transfer, it is possible to show 5-5 in the majors with a number of hand types.
+There are a large number of ways to show 5-5 hands.

-   * Transfer to the weaker major and pass = bust
+   * Transfer to the weaker major and pass: bust
    * 1NT - 2♦ - 2♥ - 2♠ = invitational
+   * 3♣: 5-5 minors, weak
-   * 1NT - 2♥ - 2♠ - 3♥ = game forcing
+   * 3♦: 5-5 minors, game forcing
+   * 3♥: 5-5 majors, invitational
+   * 3♠: 5-5 majors, choice of games
+   * 2♦(transfer) followed by 2♠: 5 hearts, 4 spades, invitational
+   * 2♥(transfer) followed by 3♥: 5-5 majors, slam try

 #### Smolen 5-4 or better in the Majors
+If responder is weak, transfer to the five-card major and pass.
-Unless responder is weak, 5-4 in the majors is shown with a Stayman sequence as follows:
+Otherwise use a Stayman to show 5-4 in the majors as follows:

-   * 2♣, pass: weak, four diamonds
+1NT — 2♣; 2♦
-   * transfer to five-card major, pass: weak, less than four diamonds
+   * pass: weak, four diamonds
-   * 2♣, 2♥ or 2♠: that major, invitational
+   * 2♥ or 2♠: that major, invitational
-   * 2♣, 3♥ or 3♠: the other major, game-forcing
+   * 3♥ or 3♠: the other major, game-forcing
-   * 2♣, 4♦ or 4♥: transfer to 4♥ or 4♠, at least 6, slam interest (Otherwise bypass Smolen and use a straight transfer)
+   * 4♦ or 4♥: transfer to 4♥ or 4♠, at least 6, slam interest (Otherwise bypass Smolen and use a straight transfer)

 Over 2NT, a similar system applies but there are no invitational bids:

+1NT — 3♣; 3♦
-   * 3♣, pass: weak, four diamonds
+   * pass: weak, four diamonds
    * transfer to five-card major, pass: weak, less than four diamonds
-   * 3♣, 3♥ or 3♠: the other major, game-forcing
+   * 3♥ or 3♠: the other major, game-forcing
-   * 2♣, 4♦ or 4♥: transfer to 4♥ or 4♠, at least 6, slam interest (Otherwise bypass Smolen and use a straight transfer)
+   * 4♦ or 4♥: transfer to 4♥ or 4♠, at least 6, slam interest (Otherwise bypass Smolen and use a straight transfer)

 Smolen does not apply over 3NT.